 It is also important to check the past performance of small cap companies.
 These companies should have a decent track record in atleast last 5 years.
 For instance check the company’s last 5 years Sales and Profit CAGR growth and compare the same with its peers.
 This will give you an idea as to how that particular company has performed compared to its peers.
 A company which grows its sales and profits consistently eventually provides better returns to investors.

 If you find it difficult to do such analysis on your own then don’t worry Samco has simplified this for you with its Stock Ratings.

 Market size & Positioning:

 Generally, small cap companies are single product or single service line companies.
 It is important to know the overall market size of the business a company is operating in, and also the presence of that company in that particular market.
-This will give you a broad outlook on the positioning of the company in the market size of its business.
-A niche positioning in the market or some entry barriers created can make a significant difference to the company’s valuations.
+This will give you a broad outlook on the positioning of the company and the market size of its business.
+A niche positioning in the market or some entry barriers can make a significant difference to the company’s valuations.

 Management Quality & Commentary:

 In every company its Management plays a crucial role in deciding the company’s future.
 Before Investing in a small-cap company it is better to scrutinize its management history and any possible lapses done by them in the past.
 As we see, a lot of small companies and even some bigger companies fall prey to poor corporate governance and inflation of financial statements.
 Also avoid those companies which are facing legal/regulatory battles.
 Small cap companies tend to get overwhelmed by such regulatory challenges and it is best to avoid such cases.